You're an artist. Your work is beautiful and unique and you know there is a market for your work out there.

 Pricing your artwork is an important part of your business model, and many factors go into play.
 As mentioned above, art is subjective and what one person feels is worth $5000, another person wouldn’t pay $5 for.
 With that said, the price of your art when starting out must, at a minimum, pay for the supplies needed to create it, the overhead costs of marketing, transporting and displaying it, and compensate you for your time.
 Once the overhead costs are calculated, you have to figure out how much time you spent on it, and decide how much you should be compensated for that time.
 This is the difficult part.
 On the other hand, if we're being honest, every artist has a bare minimum that they would accept to part with a piece.
 Somewhere between that and the amount you would really like to receive is your price.
 This is not comforting information to many artists.
 They set their prices quite high, and make zero sales, and refuse to lower them.
 You have to realize that you either have to get your work in front of a different audience, or lower your prices until the market agrees with you and begins buying.
 This is where economics and art intersect, and this point will change depending on who your clientele is.

-Personally, I find that until your name as an artist starts to have weight behind it from sales, you can only sell art for what it sells for.
+Personally, I find that until your name as an artist starts to have 'weight' behind it from sales and word of mouth, you can only sell art for what it sells for.
 In other words, your art is worth what people will pay.
 At the end of the day, it’s people with disposable income that buy original art, so getting your work in front of them is everything.
 Keep creating, keep getting your work out there, and the word of mouth and referrals will slowly but surely build.
 Patience and persistence is key.

 As sales increase, your prices can increase with it, but not before.